Macrometacorp/docs/docs/cep/error-handling/source-error-handling.md

 ```

 The provided example illustrates the application of `OnError.action='stream'` to a stream source, which directs error handling to a fault stream.

-Refer to [Stream Processing Error Handling](stream-processing-error-handling.md) for more advanced scenarios and examples.